GLASS: Global-Local Aggregation for Inference-time Sparsification of LLMs: Additional Experiment Details

-Note that since the vocabulary is large, we compute the KLD over only the top-100 tokens with the highest probability under the unpruned model.
-This approximation is justified as we found empirically that the top-100 tokens often account for nearly the entire probability mass, with their summed probabilities effectively equal to 1.
+\rAS{Since the vocabulary is very large, we report an approximate top-100 KLD computed over the 100 tokens with highest probability under the unpruned model.
+We restrict both distributions to this token set and renormalize them before computing KL.
+Empirically, this subset captures almost all the probability mass, with their summed probabilities effectively equal to $1$ in our evaluated settings.}